 - New England Journal of Medicine, United States

 Pamela Miller has been with the editorial office of the New England Journal of Medicine for over 20 years, currently serving as Assistant to the Editor.
 Prior to that she was the General Manager of Margun and GunMar Music and has been a grants administrator at various Boston Hospitals.
 In her role at the NEJM she manages large projects, including implementing online peer review, overseeing the publication’s 200th Anniversary and digitizing the journal archive.
 She also implements policy for the editorial office, most recently the ICMJE's requirements around data sharing statements.

 - Health Literacy Media (HLM), United States

-Catina O’Leary, PhD, LMSW, is President and CEO of Health Literacy Media (HLM), a nonprofit health communications company located in downtown Saint Louis, Missouri.
+Catina O’Leary, PhD, LMSW, is President & CEO of Health Literacy Media (HLM), a nonprofit health communications company located in Saint Louis, Missouri and working around the world.
 HLM provides training for health care providers in clear verbal and written health communication; plain language writing; health education and marketing documents to increase accessibility to community members; health literate clinical trial materials and summaries; and deep engagement with communities on their selected health topics.
 Before joining HLM, O’Leary served on the faculty at Washington University School of Medicine.
 O’Leary currently serves as a member of the National Academy of Sciences, Engineering and Medicine Roundtable on Health Literacy.